ssmirr/appdev-chapters/adding-routes.md

 end
 ```

+Now visit `/rock` in your browser and see what happens.
 As you can see, the argument to `redirect_to` is a `String` which contains some URL that you want the user to simply be forwarded to.
 This will come in handy later when, for example, we want to send the user directly back to a list of all photos after they've deleted a photo.

 #### render